Joffre Guerrón: Getafe

-On 6 June 2008, that Guerrón joined Getafe for four years at a price of €4 million.
-He made his league debut on 31 August 2008, starting against Sporting de Gijón, and was taunted by fans of Sporting de Gijón.
+On 6 June 2008, Guerrón joined Getafe for a contract of four years at a price of €4 million.
+He made his league debut on 31 August 2008 against Sporting de Gijón, being taunted in that game by fans of Sporting de Gijón.
 Several parts of the stadium could be heard making monkey noises and other degrading taunts against him.
 As a result, Swiss club teammate Fabio Celestini condemned the racist supporters in a later press conference calling them idiots and also praising Guerrón's attitude throughout the match, although it was suggested that Joffre did not know the insults were directed at him.
 Gijón was fined a modest sum for the incident.

 Cruzeiro

 Guerrón signed for Cruzeiro on loan from Getafe for one season.
 Cruzeiro paid around €1 million and could sign him on a permanent basis at the end of the season for €3 million.
 In his 2009 season, he played 15 league games, scoring two goals in two victories against Santo Andre and Sport Recife.
 On 4 February, in a 2010 Copa Libertadores match, he scored a goal in 7–0 win against Bolivian club Real Potosi.
 For the 2010 season, he played in only four league matches, scoring only once against Guarani in a 2–2 draw.